 The first section of the graduate handbook contains information applicable to all graduate programs.
-This is followed by the section that specifically addresses curricula and policies that are relevant to students in the Ph.D. program.
 Additional program information is also available on the Boston College web site at www.bc.edu/nursing.
 The Associate Dean of Graduate Programs and the Graduate Programs Office staff are also available to answer graduate students' questions.
 The student handbook reflects current policies and procedures; however, procedures may be revised and updated during the year as necessary.
 Please check with the Graduate Programs Office for the most up-to-date policies and procedures.